itsme-eni/quant_single_cell/README.md

 - Add summary dashboards (for example Plotly/Power BI style exports)
 - Add lightweight automated checks for data integrity and schema consistency
 - Add a short case-study style report with problem statement, KPI definitions, and executive summary

+## Data Note

+Large raw microscopy TIFF files are not tracked in git to keep the repository lightweight and push-safe.
+The repository includes practical notebooks, processed outputs, and example data needed to reproduce the analysis workflow.

 ## License